instantlinux/docker-tools/images/mariadb-galera/README.md

 that log.

 ### Notes

-DB clustering under Docker Swarm is still in its infancy and I could not find a clustering solution that would automatically restart without problems (like split-brain, or just never coming up) upon a simple "docker stack deploy ; docker stack rm ; docker stack deploy" repeated test cycle.
-This is an attempt to address that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian jessie-slim) with MariaDB (I like it better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL).
+When creating this image, DB clustering under Docker Swarm was still in its infancy and I could not find a clustering solution that would automatically restart without problems (like split-brain, or just never coming up) upon a simple "docker stack deploy ; docker stack rm ; docker stack deploy" repeated test cycle.
+This addresses that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian).
+I like MariaDB better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL.

-Galera is finicky upon restarts so this requires a robust script to ensure proper conditions.
+Galera is finicky upon restarts so it requires a fair amount of logic to handle edge cases.

 This container image is intended to be run in a 3-, 5-node, or larger configuration.
 It requires a stable etcd configuration for node